 Increasing resilience to water-related risks in the UK fresh fruit and vegetable (FF&V) system

-CWSI is involved in one of five projects, part of a £9m investment aimed at optimising UK food supply and improving global food security.
-A cross-institutional effort involving collaboration from staff at the University of Oxford, the University of East Anglia, and NIAB EMR, this project seeks to identify and explore hotspots of water-related risk in the UK’s FF&V system by combining trade, production and hydrological data and integrating this with stakeholder perspectives to develop system maps and shared visions of how to move the system in a more resilient direction.
+CWSI is involved in one of five projects, which are part of a £9m investment aimed at optimising UK food supply and improving global food security.
+A cross-institutional effort involving collaboration from staff at the University of Oxford, the University of East Anglia and NIAB EMR, this project seeks to identify and explore hot spots of water-related risk in the UK’s FF&V system by combining trade, production and hydrological data and integrating this with stakeholder perspectives to develop system maps and shared visions of how to move the system in a more resilient direction.

 Ready for change with CLIMSAVE

 Working with EU partners, CWSI has developed a platform from which sectors can self-analyse how climate change might impact them, along with their vulnerabilities and adaptation options.
 The CLIMSAVE (Climate Change Integrated Assessment Methodology for Cross-Sectoral Adaptation and Vulnerability in Europe) project has produced a user friendly, interactive web-based tool for sectors including agriculture, forestry, biodiversity, coastal, water resources and urban development.
 It provides decision makers with access to reliable science-based information to help them respond to the cross-sectoral risks of climate change impacts and assess opportunities for adaptation.